 In health and social care environments, nurses meet people living with complex, multiple physical and mental health co-morbidities across the lifespan.
 Complex care necessitates treatment from multi-professional services and service user involvement in care management and care delivery.
 The module aim is to facilitate your development of necessary knowledge and proficiency to coordinate and manage patient-centred care in the multidimensional healthcare setting.
 The module content will include a critical review of the current policy and legislative documents that drive, influence and enhance the coordination of complex care.

-You have the opportunity to contribute to the health of the local community throughout the course during practice placements where you work approximately 40 hours a week.
+You have the opportunity to contribute to the health of the local community throughout the course during practice placements2 where you work approximately 40 hours a week.
 On placement you will provide a range of nursing care to people across the lifespan, and in a variety of care settings.

-- Practice 1: Understanding Nursing Practice:
+Practice 1: Understanding Nursing Practice - 20 credits

 This module introduces you to the foundations of nursing practice in the workplace.
 The experience will provide you (under supervision) with learning opportunities which should begin to develop the professional values, attitudes and behaviours required to deliver safe and effective holistic person- and family-centred care.